 Hairy Tongue – An overgrowth of bacteria or a yeast infection in the mouth which can cause the tongue to appear hairy and black.
-This condition is usually a result of poor oral hygiene, chronic or extensive use of antibiotics, or radiation treatments to the head or neck.
+This condition is usually a result of poor oral hygiene, chronic or extensive use of hydrogen peroxide or antibiotics, or radiation treatments to the head or neck.
 It is often also seen in HIV positive patients and those who are intravenous drug users.
 Hairy Tongue may or may not require treatment.

 Treatment of Pathological Diseases

 In the majority of cases, the pathological changes experienced in the oral region are uncomfortable and disfiguring, but not life threatening.
 However, oral cancer is on the rise (especially among men) and the chances of survival are around 80% if an immediate diagnosis is made.